Jus2papaille/Creation_2D_Game/README.md

 # First Game in Java

 From whom: Mathéo MRL, also known as Jus2papaille.
-I am a first-year student in computer science and I want to push the knowledge acquired in class to its maximum.
+I am a second-year student in computer science and I want to push the knowledge acquired in class to its maximum.

 From when to when: The objective is to develop before the next year, which means starting the project on 21/04/24.